Vourhey/aira/docs/agent_development/api/robonomics_liability.md

 ### /liability/start (robonomics_liability/StartLiability)

 The service tells executor to play topics from the objective.
-It's required to pass a liability address (`robonomics_liability/StartLiability`_), which you can get from `/liability/ready` topic
+It's required to pass a liability address ([robonomics_liability/StartLiability](robonomics_liability_msgs.md#robonomics_liabilitystartliabilitysrv)), which you can get from `/liability/ready` topic

 ### /liability/finish (robonomics_liability/FinishLiability)

-a CPS should call the service after performing the task.
-The input is `robonomics_liability/FinishLiability`_
+CPS should call the service after performing the task.
+The input is [robonomics_liability/FinishLiability](robonomics_liability_msgs.md#robonomics_liabilityfinishiabilitysrv)

 ### /liability/restart (robonomics_liability/StartLiability)

 The service allows to restart a liability after the system shutdown.
-The input is `robonomics_liability/StartLiability`_
+The input is [robonomics_liability/StartLiability](robonomics_liability_msgs.md#robonomics_liabilitystartliabilitysrv)

 ### /liability/resume (robonomics_liability/StartLiability)

 The service allows to resume a liability from the last timestamp available in the persistence store.
-The input is `robonomics_liability/StartLiability`_
+The input is [robonomics_liability/StartLiability](robonomics_liability_msgs.md#robonomics_liabilitystartliabilitysrv)

-.. _robonomics_liability/StartLiability: robonomics_liability_msgs.html
-.. _robonomics_liability/FinishLiability: robonomics_liability_msgs.html